kosekmi/quic-opensand-emulation/README.md

 * iperf3
 * tmux
 * curl
-* nginx (deamon can be disabled, is only used standalone)
+* nginx (deamon can be disabled, it is used standalone)
 * iproute2
 * xmlstarlet

+In addition, the following utilities are required for the Web Performance Measurements:
+* chromium
+* selenium
+* h2o Web Server

 # Usage